mattiamanzati/effect-ful-computations/slides.md

 ```

 <!--
-Before embarking our journey, let me introduce you our companion, the application we'll be building.
+What a better way to acknoledge the situation then building a real application?

-Guess what?
-It's a TODO Management application.
+Let's build together a TODO management application.
-Developers somehow really like to build them and everyone likes to publish on the internet tutorials about them.

-Our application domain objects will be something along this lines: well have a set of Users  and a set of TODOs that should be assigned to an user, have a title and eventually marked as completed.
+Our application domain objects will be something along this lines: well have a set of Users  and a set of TODOs that should be assigned to an user, have a title and eventually marked as completed
 -->

 ---
 layout: fact
 ---